-- 3. Select fresh, firm food.
-Sort food according to size.
-Clean food thoroughly.
-Prepare according to recipe.
-Fill hot Mason jars promptly with food and liquid to recommended level.
-Allow 1⁄2-inch headspace for fruits.
-Most vegetables and meats require 1-inch headspace due to expansion during processing.
-Work out air bubbles with a clean, nonmetallic spatula.
+Work out air bubbles with a clean nonmetallic spatula.
 Wipe sealing edge clean with a damp cloth.
-Adjust screw bands according to closure manufacturer's directions. - 4.
-Place three quarts of hot water and the canning rack in canner (Fig. D).
-For hot packed foods, the water can be heated to 180°F, which is not quite boiling.
+Adjust screw bands according to closure manufacturer's directions.

+- 5. Place 3 quarts of hot water (for hot packed foods the water can be heated to 180°F, which is not quite boiling) and canning rack in canner (Fig. C).
 To prevent water stains on jars, add 2 tablespoons white vinegar to water in canner.
-Always use the canning rack; jars may break if set directly on bottom of canner.
-Note: Three quarts of water are needed no matter how many jars are being canned. - 5.
-Place filled jars on canning rack immediately after each jar is filled. - 6.
-Hold cover up to the light and look through the vent pipe (Fig. E) to be certain it is clear before placing the cover on the canner.
-If clear, proceed to step 7.
-If blocked or partially blocked, clean the vent pipe with a small brush or pipe cleaner (Fig. F).
-Also clean the vent pipe nut as shown (Fig. G). - 7.
-Place cover on canner, aligning the V mark on the cover with the Λ mark on the body handle (Fig. H).
-Press down on the cover handles to compress the sealing ring; turn the cover in the direction indicated to close (clockwise) until the cover handles are above the body handles.
-Do not rotate the cover beyond this point. - 8.
-Position canner on a level burner and range only.
+Always use canning rack as jars may break if set directly on bottom of canner.
+NOTE: 3 quarts of water are needed regardless of how many jars are being canned. - 6.
+Place filled jars on canning rack immediately after each jar is filled. - 7.
+Hold the cover up to the light and look through the vent pipe to be certain it is clear before placing the cover on the canner (Fig. D).
+If it is clear, proceed to step 8.
+If it is blocked, clean the vent pipe and vent pipe nut with a small brush or pipe cleaner (Fig. E and Fig. F). - 8.
+Place the cover on the canner, aligning the V mark on the cover with the inverted V mark on the body handle (Fig. G).
+Press down on the cover handles to compress the sealing ring and turn the cover in the direction indicated to close (clockwise) until the cover handles are above the body handles.
+Do not rotate the cover beyond this point. - 9.
+Position the canner on a level burner and range only.
 Use on a tilted burner or range may interfere with the operation of the pressure regulator.
 For electric coil and smooth-top ranges, use the element that most closely matches the 8-inch diameter of the canner bottom.
 This is the portion of the canner bottom which comes in contact with the element.

-To prevent damage to the pressure canner, do not use on any outdoor LP gas burner or a gas range over 12,000 BTU's.
-A high BTU burner will soften the canner causing the bottom to warp.
-It may also result in property damage and/ or personal injury.
+CAUTION!
+Do not use on any outdoor LP gas burner or a gas range over 12,000 BTU's.
+Using too large of an element or over 12,000 BTU's may soften the canner causing the bottom to warp.
+It may also result in property damage and/or personal injury.

-Using a relatively high heat setting, heat the pressure canner until a steady flow of steam can be seen, heard, or felt coming from the vent pipe (Fig. I).
+Using a high setting, heat the pressure canner until a steady flow of steam can be seen, heard, or felt coming from the vent pipe (Fig. H).
 Exhaust air from the canner for 10 minutes by allowing steam to flow from the vent pipe.
 Reduce heat, if necessary, to maintain a steady, moderate flow of steam.